databio/pepatac/README.md

 One feature of the pipeline is *prealignments*, which siphons off reads by aligning to small genomes before the main alignment to the primary reference genome.
 Any prealignments you want to do use will also require refgenie assemblies.
 By default, the pipeline will pre-align to the mitochondrial genome, so you if you want to use the default settings, you will need refgenie assemblies for `rCRSd` genome (for human) or `mouse_chrM` (for mouse) in addition to the primary assembly you wish to use.
 Other ideas for common prealignment references are provided by [ref_decoy](https://github.com/databio/ref_decoy).

 You may [download pre-indexed references](http://big.databio.org/refgenomes) or you may index your own (see [refgenie](https://github.com/databio/refgenie) instructions).
+The pre-indexed references are compressed files, so you need to untar/unzip them after download.

 ## 4.2 Configuring the pipeline to use refgenie assemblies